 SOG makes a lot of really cool survival gear, including this credit card tool.

-It’s a bit thick, but has 9 tools which are quite strong, including: a knife, compass, tweezers, toothpick, and can opener.
+It’s a bit thick but has 9 tools that are quite strong, including a knife, compass, tweezers, toothpick, and can opener.

 Wilderness Survival Credit Card Tool